CarlRibbegaardh/use-trace/packages/auto-tracer-react18-proof/README.md

 - **No Build-Time Injection**: All `useAutoTracer` and `labelState` calls are manual, avoiding build-time complexity
 - **Scenario-Based Organization**: Components and tests are organized by the scenarios defined in `spec-highlevel-draft.md`
 - **React Internals Validation**: Tests verify behavior matches React's internal hook storage (values from fiber, setters from labels)
+- **Public API Only**: Tests ONLY import from the public package exports (`@auto-tracer/react18`).
+Deep imports from internal paths (e.g., `/src/lib/...`) are **strictly forbidden** and will cause tests to fail.
+This ensures the library's public API contract is validated, not internal implementation details.

 ## Project Structure